barryclark/jekyll-now/pages/datayana_sutras/Sutra-on-Original-Buddhism.md

 #### <span style="color:gray">The root of all trolling</span>

-"Bhikkux, and Scott, I shall teach you a discourse on the Quest Contradictory to both Theory and Facts.
-Listen and attend closely to what I shall say." -- "Yes, venerable sir," the bhikkux replied. -- "Okay," Scott replied.
+"Bhikkhux, and Scott, I shall teach you a discourse on the Quest Contradictory to both Theory and Facts.
+Listen and attend closely to what I shall say." -- "Yes, venerable sir," the bhikkhux replied. -- "Okay," Scott replied.
 The Blessed one said this:

 {% assign subjects = page.matikas.subjects %}
 {% assign objects = page.matikas.objects %}